JasmineThai-hub/racket-parser/README.md

 Personal note: I created a parser last semester (Spring 2023) with simpler grammar so I already had an idea of how to go about creating this.
 Once I researched more about megaparsack, it totally made writing this parser MUCH easier than previously because I didn't have to 'reinvent the wheel'.
 It also helped debug and streamline development when I separated the parse into atoms, expressions, etc.
 I absolutely loved how clear the grammar shines through by using megaparsack.
-Overall, I'm pretty happy with my parser, big thanks to ChatGPT for helping me debug and pretty much providing that test_main.
+Overall, I'm pretty happy with my parser, big thanks to ChatGPT for helping me debug and pretty much providing that test_main and big thanks to Reece for a good reference!